SagarMaheshwary/Employee/readme.md

 ## Employee Management System
-This Project is using Materialize-css version 1.0.0 alpha-4 , material icons , font-awesome version 5.0 for icons like github and linkedin.
-It backend is build in laravel which is an awesome php framework and it's gonna generate views from blade template engine (just plain old html and css).
+This Project is using Materialize-css version 1.0.0 alpha-4 , material icons.
+It's backend is built on laravel which is an awesome php framework and it's gonna generate views from blade template engine (just plain old html and css).

 It's under Development.

-## Files that have been created in public folder
+### Files that have been created in public folder

 - None.

-## Changes that have been made in public folder
+### Changes that have been made in public folder

-- Change Background Image for sideNav.

-## Views that have been created

-- index.blade.php , create.blade.php , and edit.blade.php have been created in views/department folder .
-- message.blade.php in views/inc has been created to show message toasts

-## Views that have been modified

-- sideNav for adding department route.
-- removed links from footer in views/inc.
-- app.blade.php for including message.blade.php in views/layouts

-## Controllers that have been created

-- DepartmentsController (Added full CRUD functionality).

-## Controllers that have been modified

-- None.

-## Models that have been created

-- Department.

-## Models that have been modified

 - None

+### Views that have been created

+- sys_mg Folder has been created and all the system management views are stored in it.
+- Divisions ,States ,Countries ,Cities ,Salaries Views has been Created in inside sys_mg folder.

+### Views that have been modified

+- sideNav for adding System Management routes.
+- some css classes have been applied that are not much important.
+- custom pagination view was created and its located in vendor/pagination. read more about it in [Laravel documentation](https://laravel.com/docs/5.6/pagination#manually-creating-a-paginator).

+### Controllers that have been created

+- DivisionsController (Added full CRUD functionality).
+- CitiesController (Added full CRUD functionality).
+- StatesController (Added full CRUD functionality).
+- CountriesController (Added full CRUD functionality).
+- SalariesController (Added full CRUD functionality).

+### Controllers that have been modified

+- DepartmentsController for changing the view path (now it's in sys_mg/departments).

-## Migrations that have been created
+### Models that have been created

+- Division
+- City
+- State
+- Country
-- create_departments_table
+- Salary

-## Migrations that have been modified
+### Models that have been modified

 - None

-## Routes that have been created
+### Migrations that have been created

+- create_divisions_table
+- create_cities_table
+- create_states_table
+- create_countries_table
-- Departments Route
+- create_salaries_table

-## Routes that have been created
+### Migrations that have been modified

 - None

-## Removed Default

-- Default database migrations and auth controllers have been deleted.
-- Everything from resources/assets folder that was irrelevant for this project.
+### Routes that have been created

+- Divisions Route(s)
+- Cities Route(s)
+- States Route(s)
+- Countries Route(s)
+- Salaries Route(s)

+### Routes that have been created

+- None

+### Comments

+* DepartmentsController has been commented.
+* sys_mg/departments views have been commented.
+* routes/web has been commented.

-## Note
+### Note

-I have commented all the code so anybody can modify it as needed.
-I'm gonna write description of my work as a developers guide hope somebody finds it useful.

-above headings that says changes have been made means changes to files that were created in previous commit.
+vendor/pagination/default.blade.php can be used for other laravel projects, if you are using materialize-css because laravel pagination comes with bootstrap support, not the other ones. above headings that says changes have been made means changes to files that were created in previous commit.